A Fantastic Starbucks Customer Experience Story

 FEBRUARY 8, 2012

-A couple of weeks ago, Steve Cody wrote “ You Don’t Know Jack About Public Relations ” in his Inc. column. know Steve.
-He and I both are cyclists and favor shipping our bikes to Counselors Academy every year so we can ride with a small group of friends. like him.
-A lot. respect the heck out of him for the agency he’s built in the last 16 years.
-We are not just publicists.
+A couple of weeks ago, Steve Cody wrote “ You Don’t Know Jack About Public Relations ” in his Inc. column.
+I know Steve.
+He and I both are cyclists and favor shipping our bikes to Counselors Academy every year so we can ride with a small group of friends.
+I like him.
+A lot.

 KitchenAid Handles Offensive Tweet Crisis Extraordinarily Well